 Originally Maping Co, manufacturer of the Fastbind brand, was producing table-top binding machines for offices and accountants.

-In the 1990’s Maping introduced new compact machines for the needs of increasing laser printing in offices and copyshops.
-Most of the now discontinued 90’s Handy™ and Micron™ models are still in use throughout Europe.
+In the 1990’s, following the launch of Xerox laser output, Maping introduced new compact machines able to bind loose sheets for offices and copyshops, with a roughening unit.
+Most of the now discontinued 90’s Fastbind Handy™ and Fastbind Micron™ models are still in use throughout Europe.

 Launched in Ipex 2002, and already labelled for the “on-demand” market, Fastbind Secura™ was the very first model of Fastbind new generation.
-It was compact, table-top, easy to use and to fit in any setting, from an industrial workshop to an accounting office, from a printing house to a copy shop counter.
-Secura positioned the brand for the upcoming models.
+This entry-level glue binder is compact, table-top, easy to use and to fit in any setting, from an industrial workshop to an accounting office, from a printing house to a copy shop counter.
+Secura positioned the brand for the upcoming models as the perfect fit for digital printing.

 Maping development team was too ambitious to comfortably just keep upgrading existing products.
 They continued on the innovation path.
 In Drupa 2000, Maping proudly introduced their first case maker, the H530™.
 It was improved over time and converted to the current, very successful Casematic™ product line.
-Casematic machines allow anybody to produce a customized fully printed hard cover in minutes: any design, almost any size and any format.
+Casematic case making systems allow anybody to produce a customized fully printed hard cover in minutes: any design, almost any size and any format.
 The only limit is your imagination!
+With these case making solutions, book covers are just the tip of the pool of possibilities.
+If you have a printer, ou can now produce your own personalized, fully printed and illustrated, rinf binders, menus and diploma holders, conference covers even some CD and DVd cases or wall-art.

-What about photo books?
-That’s the latest innovation of the firm: the Fastbind FotoMount™ product line.
+With the new century came a new market for photo books.
+From then on, digital printers are able to handle photograpic and difficult papers, coated to represent a rainbow of colors.So, what about photo books?
+That’s why we launched the Fastbind FotoMount™ product line.
 The first prototypes of the product line were displayed in 2007 at Graph Expo in Chicago, met with a wide and amazed audience.
 The complete line allows photographers as well as printers to create premium photobooks using almost any kind of prints – including real photographic paper.
+The books pages lay completely flat and can be printed border to border.
 They can choose among a variety of equipment to create a package that best fits their need.
-The latest solution is the FotoMount™ F32w workstation: an all-in-one solution.
-It consists of the Fastbind FotoMount F32 PhotoBook maker, Ideal 4305 guillotine, Fastbind C33 Creaser and an ergonomic rack.